Coral Island (album): Overview

 Musically, Coral Island's sound has been described as psychedelic folk, with elements of indie and pop, and compared to the Kinks' Village Green Preservation Society (1968).
-The band suggested the island was located "somewhere between Seacombe Ferry and Llandudno".
 They added their childhoods and a documentary on The River (1980) by Bruce Springsteen inspired it.
 Coral Island was planned initially as two albums.
 These were eventually combined as a double album split into the Welcome to Coral Island and The Ghost of Coral Island discs.
 Skelly said they aimed to release two albums with a three-month gap in-between until Noel Gallagher suggested otherwise: "I went to see Noel's studio and I was telling him about it.
 He said, 'Why don't you just put it out as one album?
 You're over-thinking it.
 Fuck streaming'."
 The first disc centres around the coastal town's carefree success, with faster tracks aiming to emulate the atmosphere of jukeboxes and arcades.
 The second disc is focused on individual characters as the town is in seasonal decline.
 Skelly said many of the tracks were written two days prior to them being recorded.

 Throughout Coral Island, Murrary is heard narrating under the guise of The Great Muriarty.
 Written by Power, the narration has been compared to the one heard in Ogdens' Nut Gone Flake (1968) by the Small Faces.
 Skelly said it was directly influenced by Ogdens as that was "one of my favourite albums ever [...] but [we've] taken [our narration] to another level", alongside poets such as Jack Kerouac, Rod McKuen and Dylan Thomas.
 He suggested asking spiritual medium Derek Acorah, actor Cillian Murphy, boxing champion John Conteh, or comedian Tom O'Connor to do it, until "Ian [Skelly] was like, 'we should get grandad.
 James Skelly added that as Coral Island was "a world of end-of-the-pier day drinkers, kids who get where they shouldn't," and other characters, it "seemed to call for a tour guide of some kind".
 Films such as The Shining (1980), The Wicker Man (2006), and Suspiria (2018) influenced some of the album's darkest tracks.
 Several family members and long-time collaborators contributed to the recordings: Phil McKinnell played slide guitar on "Pavillions of the Mind" and "Take Me Back to the Summertime", and guitar on "The Ghost of Coral Island"; Jack Prince provided a shaker on "Lover Undiscovered"; Fiona Skelly and Niamh Rowe sang backing vocals on "Faceless Angel", "Watch You Disappear" and "Last Night at the Borders"; and Taylor added the stylophone on "Watch You Disappear".